 10. Review past inspections

-Past health inspection reports offer a guide to making improvements.
-Distribute them to your employees, so they are aware of areas that may need improvement.
+Past health inspection reports offer a guide to improvements.
+Distribute them to employees so they’re aware of weak spots.

 11. Correct employee mistakes

-If you observe an employee incorrectly handling food, guide them when the error occurs.
-Try to keep it positive so they feel empowered to perform properly in the future.
+If you observe an employee incorrectly handling food, guide them on the spot.
+Keep it positive so they feel empowered to perform properly in the future.

-Review the FDA food code and your local health food code requirements regularly to ensure you’re following updated procedures.
+Review the FDA Food Code and your local health department food code requirements regularly to ensure you’re following the most up-to-date procedures.

 13. Send sick employees home